Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Connection with matrix sensing and RIP

 with $c_{\calH}=C(1-\delta)$ for all $\IK_1,\IK_2\in\calH$ being orthogonal and for all weight matrices $\ba^{(1)},\ba^{(2)}\in \mathcal{M}$.
 For any $\IK_1=\sum_{k} c_{1,k} \psi_k\in \calH$ and $\IK_2=\sum_{k} c_{2,k} \psi_k\in \calH$ being orthogonal to each other, we have $c_1\perp c_2$ and $\norm{\ba_{1\cdot}^{(1)} c_1^\top +\ba_{1\cdot}^{(2)} c_2^\top}_F^2= |\ba_{1\cdot}^{(1)}|^2 |c_1|^2+|\ba_{1\cdot}^{(2)}|^2 |c_2|^2 $.
 Thus, with $u_1=\ba_{1\cdot}^{(1)}$, $u_2=\ba_{1\cdot}^{(2)}$ and $v_1=c_1$, $v_2=c_2$, the lower bound of rank-2 RIP amounts to

 So, we get \eqref{Ineq:RIP_discuss} and finish the proof. \end{proof}

-\paragraph{Large RIP constants and local minima in our setting.} The RIP constant $\delta$ plays a crucial role in characterizing the presence of spurious local minima and the convergence of search algorithms; see for example, \cite{BahmaniRomberg17a,GJZ2017,LeeStoger2022,Chandrasekher2022alternating}.
+\paragraph{Large RIP constants and local minima in our setting} The RIP constant $\delta$ plays a crucial role in characterizing the presence of spurious local minima and the convergence of search algorithms; see for example, \cite{BahmaniRomberg17a,GJZ2017,LeeStoger2022,Chandrasekher2022alternating}.
 Notably, when the rank $r=1$ and in the symmetric setting $U=V$ in equation \eqref{Mat_Factor}, a precise RIP threshold of $\delta=\frac{1}{2}$ serves to establish both necessary and sufficient conditions for the exact recovery of $U=V$ in the matrix sensing problem \eqref{Mat_Factor}.
 For example, readers can find the interesting result in \cite{ZSL2017}. \begin{theorem}[Theorem 3 in \cite{ZSL2017}] Let the sensing operator $\sA$ satisfy $(2,\delta)$-RIP condition and the loss function $F(U)=\|\sA(UU^\top -Z^*)\|^2$. \begin{enumerate} \item[(a)] If $\delta<1/2$, then $F$ has no spurious local minima. \item[(b)] If $\delta\geq 1/2$, then there exists a counterexample admitting a spurious local minima. \end{enumerate} \end{theorem}

 However, the non-symmetric case introduces additional complexity, and achieving exact recovery with a sharp threshold for the RIP constant remains an open challenge.
-Noisy case is another open question, as mentioned in \cite{ZSL2017}.
+The noisy case is another open question \cite{ZSL2017}.
 Our joint inference problem is in a noisy, non-symmetric setting.
 Thus, the sharp results on $\delta$ in \cite{ZSL2017} for the symmetric noiseless setting do not apply.
 Nevertheless, the RIP constant $\delta$ provides insights into our problem, specifically regarding the existence of local minima and the convergence of the ALS algorithm.

 As an example, we consider an interacting particle system with $N=3$ particles in $\R^d$ with $d=1$ and $L=1$.
 We consider Gaussian i.i.d. initial conditions $\bX_{t_0}=(X^{1},X^{2},X^{3})\overset{i.i.d.}{\sim}\calN(0,I_3)$.
 To make it easy to present the results, we only consider two basis functions $\{\psi_1(x), \psi_2(x)\}$.
 Thus, giving $M$ samples, the sensing matrices $\{A_m\}_{m=1}^M$ \eqref{Def:SensMat_IPS} are